-Today I am working with the DJI Matrice 600 platform which is clearly one of the largest DJI drones to date.
+Today I am working with the DJI Matrice 600 which is clearly one of the largest DJI drones to date.
 After using it for a while, I wanted to put together a full Matrice 600 review and tell you all you need to know before purchasing it.
 So what really stands out about the Matrice 600 is really the ultimate blend of all of DJI’s best technologies.
-Let’s go over some of the features that really make the Matrice 600 unique and then we’ll go into what’s included in the package.
-I think you have a pretty good idea at the end of this article what to expect on with this platform and why it’s really going to become the new standard for commercial and Industrial applications.
+At the end of this article, I think you have a pretty good idea what to expect on with this ultimate hexacopter and why it’s really going to become the new standard for commercial and industrial drones.

 If you’re seeking to capture professional theatre grade aerial photos, DJI’s self-proclaimed first heavy lifter, the Matrice 600, maybe the next drone on your radar.
-The M600 is a hexacopter designed for filmmakers and other industry specialists looking to capture another cinematic masterpiece.
-Although Matrice 600 trumps other drones in conditions of size, it was created to be in the same way easy to create and fly.
+The M600 is a hexacopter designed for filmmakers and other industry specialists looking to capture their next cinematic masterpiece.
+Although Matrice 600 trumps other drones in conditions of size, it was created to be easy to fly.

 The M600 is with the capacity of hauling a payload as high as 13.2 pounds and works with challenging DJI Zenmuse type of camcorders and gimbals.
 The M600 also includes the A3 air travel control system, which can be upgraded to the A3 Pro controller.
 Completely customizable and made with every one of the latest solutions, the Matrice 600 is a robust system that gives as it pertains to shooting video footage worth the silver screen.